Muratov-Egor/thedivemap/memory-bank/progress.md

 - Design matches tropical color palette and glassmorphism effects ✅
 - All TypeScript errors resolved ✅
 - Build successful ✅
-- Component ready for integration into main application
+- Component ready for integration into main application ✅
+- **NEW**: Added country flags support using emoji flags ✅
+- **NEW**: Extracted flag utilities to reusable module ✅

 ## Implementation Commands